Octavius-Dante/Tetra-Proxima/CAPM-DAY-11/Readme.md

 14. Add resources as destination and xsuaa.
 Maintain the **xs-security.json** file

-15. Get the pacakge.json file from sub directory of app folder move it to app folder.
+15. Get the package.json file from sub directory of app folder move it to app folder.

 16. Add app router component to project (npm install @sap/approuter) and include start script

 17. In xs-app.json file add routing paths

-18. Push the code to the github from VScode (for CI- CD pipeline)
+18. Push the code to the GitHub from VSCode (for CI- CD pipeline)

-19. Pull the code to BAS (in case created in BAS github code pulling is not needed)
+19. Pull the code to BAS (in case created in BAS GitHub code pulling is not needed)

 20. Build the MTA archive using mta.yaml and deploy the MTA archive to SAP BTP.